 and on a colt, the foal of a donkey.”

-Matthew 21:6 quoting Zechariah 9:9
+Matthew 21:6 (quoting Zechariah 9:9)

 The celebratory and hopeful crowd that witnessed this humble procession shouted:

-“Hosanna to the Son of David!”
+“Hosanna to the Son of David!

-“Blessed is he who comes in the name of the Lord!”
+“Blessed is he who comes in the name of the Lord!

 “Hosanna in the highest heaven!”

-Matthew 21:9 quoting Psalm 118:25-26
+Matthew 21:9 (quoting Psalm 118:25-26)

-We do this today at the time of Passover, which is the time of year in which this event took place.
-Significantly, however, palm fronds were not associated with Passover.
 Palm fronds were associated Jews with the Feast of Tabernacles.
-(See Sukkot, The Feast of Booths (known to some as the Feast of Tabernacles)) This is a tip off that we need to do a little digging to understand what was going on.
+(See Sukkot, The Feast of Booths (known to some as the Feast of Tabernacles)) This is a tip off to what the people of the time understood.
+They viewed this humble demonstration by Jesus as a tip off of his coming triumph.
+To understand why, we need to do a little digging to understand what was going on.

 We have to go back to Zechariah to understand the significance of the palm fronds.
 Zechariah ends with references to the Feast of Tabernacles.
-(See Zechariah14:3-5) It speaks of the Lord standing on the Mount of Olives to fight against and conquer the nations that oppressed God’s people.
+(See Zechariah 14:3-5) It speaks of the Lord standing on the Mount of Olives to fight against and conquer the nations that oppressed God’s people.
 Zechariah ends with the imagery of all the conquered nations of the earth going up annually to Jerusalem “to worship the King, the Lord Almighty, and to celebrate the Festival of Tabernacles.”
 (Zachariah14:16-19)

-The imagery of Jesus coming from the east and coming Pilate coming from the west suggests the possibility of a showdown, and the people show their understanding of this imagery by gathering palm fronds.
-The people didn’t fully understand the plans God had, however.
+The dual processions of Jesus coming from the east and Pilate coming from the west suggests the possibility of a showdown, and the people show their understanding of that potential by gathering palm fronds to signal back that they understood the significance of what Jesus was doing.

+The people didn’t fully understand the plans God had, however….
 I am not sure we understand much better then they did.

 In the minds of the people, Jesus was signaling that he was coming to fight for them, that he was coming to rescue them from the Roman Empire and establish the God’s rule over all the nations.
 They expected that he would make Rome and all the nations bow to him.

 By gathering palm fronds, placing them on the road, and waving them, they were signaling back to Jesus that they understood the significance of this imagery.
-They shouted back to Jesus the words of Psalm 118, which are recited in the Feast of Tabernacles.
-“Hosanna!”
+They shouted back to Jesus the words of Psalm 118, which are recited in the Feast of Tabernacles: “Hosanna!”
 (Come, Lord, save us!)
 “Hosanna in the highest!

-The people wanted the triumph associated with the Feast of Tabernacles in Zechariah, but Jesus was setting the stage for the triumph of the Passover lamb, and Jesus was the Passover Lamb.
 Thus, we see a different kind of contrast.
-Not the contrast of triumphal processions, but the contrast between the expectation of the people and the actual plan and purpose of God.
+This was not the contrast of triumphal processions, but the contrast between the expectation of the people and the actual plan and purpose of God.

 The contrast in processions and expectations finds a parallel in the contrast of kingdoms.
 We don’t just see a contrast between the Roman kingdom and the Jewish kingdom; we see a contrast between the kingdoms of this world and the kingdom of God.